 - Timeline View: Plan sprints or track project timelines.
 Drag and drop tasks to modify start and due dates as priorities shift

 - Calendar View: It helps you keep up with deadlines and organize your week.
-Sync it to third-party calendars for seamless scheduling
+Sync it to third-party calendars for easy scheduling

 - Dashboard View: Provides an overview of key metrics like due dates, assigned cards, and workload distribution to help prevent bottlenecks